 Business Credit vs. Personal Credit - What Actually Counts

-When a lender reviews your LOC application, they're typically pulling both.
-But they weight them differently depending on the lender type and the size of the line.
-For lines under $100K at online lenders, personal credit often carries 70-80% of the weight.
-For institutional revolving lines of $250K-$2M, the business credit profile, DSCR, and cash flow analysis carry most of the underwriting weight.
-Your personal score becomes a baseline check rather than the primary determinant.
+For lines under $100K at online lenders, personal credit carries 70-80% of weight.
+For institutional lines of $250K-$2M, business credit, DSCR, and cash flow carry most weight.

 Setting Up the Foundation: EIN, Business Bank Account, D-U-N-S Number